Your Directors are pleased to present their report and financial statements for theyear ended 31st March 2021.

-Your Company also encourages leadership skills amongst its employees which has helpedmaintaining a loyal and efficient work force.
+Your Company also encourages leadership skills amongst its employees which have helpedmaintaining a loyal and efficient workforce.

-The continuous lock down of more than 2 months would impact the revenue of the company in the short term.
+Though lock down procedures impacted the revenue of the company in the short term.
 Butwith the help of better use of technology and staff productivity we hope to come out ofthe universal pandemic without a drastic negative impact.

 Your Company has as a policy always strived to ensure safety and security of its workforce.
 With a view to achieve this your Company constantly organises training programmesfor educating about the ways and means of working under strict safe conditions.
 YourCompany procures the best safety gears comprising of helmets safety belts and undertakesregular safety checks to ensure that the rules are followed.
 The Company has a dedicatedsafety officer to ensure compliance of the rules.

 Your Company is aware about its responsibility in terms of delivery of safe RailwayElectrification Eco System for the safety of lives and property that use the services ofthe Railways for meeting their transport requirements.

 With a view to achieving the best standards in its construction efforts the Company hasin place a system of checks and balances whereby the work performed by its employees isthoroughly checked by trained engineers in terms of safety standards set by the RailwayAdministration.

 Further your Company has a system of identifying its vendors based on their credibilityin terms of delivering quality products within committed time.